DonniH/iClassified/README.md

 # Installing iClassified

 In order to read and write to cards, you will, at the minimum, need a reader/writer.
 The simplest way to get one is to get a reader/writer from the HID OMNIKEY line.
 The preferred and tested reader is the HID OMNIKEY 5321 v2 Cli its fairly cheap at around $50.
 The model number does matter, as the [b]HID OMINKEY 5321 Sam CL will not work with this program[/b].
-Other have used an HID OMNIKEY 6321 CLi though I have never tested it. iClassifed will work on Windows XP or Windows 10 (32 bit only!!).
-I used Windows XP on VMware.
+Other have used an HID OMNIKEY 6321 CLi v2 to run this. iClassifed will work on Windows XP or Windows 10 (32 bit only!!).
+Some have used Windows XP on VMware.

 To build the software you want to start off by downloading the [MinGW installer assistant](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
 Install it and select: